C&E SOC/AGROECOL/AGRONOMY/ENTOM/ENVIR ST 103 — AGROECOLOGY: AN INTRODUCTION TO THE ECOLOGY OF FOOD AND AGRICULTURE

 C&E SOC/SOC 985 — RESEARCH: COMMUNITY AND ENVIRONMENTAL SOCIOLOGY

-Critical analysis of recent theoretical and methodological issues through presentations of research in progress by faculty, graduate students, and visiting scholars.
+Critical analysis of recent theoretical and methodological issues through presentations of research in progress.

 C&E SOC/SOC 987 — RESEARCH: RACE AND ETHNIC STUDIES

-Analysis of recent research and theory, based on reviews of literature and presentations of their own work by faculty, graduate students, and visiting scholars.
+Analysis of recent research and theory, based on reviews of literature and presentations of research in progress.

 C&E SOC 990 — RESEARCH